isomerpages/jointpoly-polyforum/_forum-details/Panel Speakers and Moderators/Moderator.md

 for corporate executives, educators, and student leaders.
-With over 15 years of facilitation experience, she developed the <em>Learning Facilitation Framework</em> – a codified facilitation process that helps educators engage students and facilitate their lessons more effectively.
-Her action research paper, <em>Igniting Student Engagement in the Classroom with the Learning Facilitation Framework</em>, co-authored with her team, will be featured at the Excellence in Education &amp; Teaching Convention 2025 in October this year.&nbsp;</p>
+With over 15 years of facilitation experience, she developed the <em>Learning Facilitation Framework</em> – a codified facilitation process that helps educators engage students and facilitate their lessons more effectively.</p>
 </td>
 </tr>
 </tbody>